jeremy-wenzel/project_2/README.md

 8. There is also an executable of the project in the root of the directory called "ProjectName".
 The code for the project is located in "Source/Core"-->

-README file for assignment2 milestone 2
+README file for assignment2 milestone 3

-Done:
+Functions:
-1. Left click to drop the ball
+1. Camera chasing after the ball
-2. Audio is enabled when ball hit the wall
-3. Gravity and Collision detection

-TODO:
-1. User Interface, use CEGUI 0.8.4
-2. Paddle
-3. Score system
+2. Implemented sound on collisions
+3. Implemented paddle movement
+4. Integrated physics
+5. Added background music
+6. Added lose condition
+7. Added special sound on win
+8. Added player control, e.g. pause, restart, start
+9. Display text on screen

+User Manual:
+R: restart + reset ball
+Left Click: start
+P: pause
+WASDQR camera control